kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Using MERGE Statements

-**This UPSERT pattern has issues:** In general, do not use MERGE statements in transactional (OLTP) databases, even though they are valid in ETL processes.
-MERGE can be used for ETL processing if it is assured to NOT be run concurrently.
+Do not use `MERGE` statements in transactional (OLTP) databases, even though `MERGE` is valid in ETL processes. `MERGE` can be used for ETL processing if it is assured to NOT be run concurrently.

 {: .highlight-title }
 > MERGE Concurrency Issues
 >
-> [At scale, MERGE might introduce complicated concurrency issues or require advanced troubleshooting. 🗗](https://learn.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql?view=sql-server-ver17#:~:text=At%20scale%2C%20MERGE%20might%20introduce%20complicated%20concurrency%20issues%20or%20require%20advanced%20troubleshooting.){:target="_blank" rel="noopener"} by Microsoft.
+> [At scale, MERGE might introduce complicated concurrency issues or require advanced troubleshooting. 🗗](https://learn.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql#:~:text=At%20scale%2C%20MERGE%20might%20introduce%20complicated%20concurrency%20issues%20or%20require%20advanced%20troubleshooting.){:target="_blank" rel="noopener"} by Microsoft.

 - See [Concurrency considerations for MERGE 🗗](https://learn.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql#concurrency-considerations-for-merge){:target="_blank" rel="noopener"} by Microsoft
 - See [What To Avoid If You Want To Use MERGE 🗗](https://michaeljswart.com/2021/08/what-to-avoid-if-you-want-to-use-merge/#:~:text=So%20just%20to,MERGE){:target="_blank" rel="noopener"} by Michael J. Swart